wayneyaoo/alfred-cheat/README.md

 - To search in a specific sheet indexed by some keyword: `cheat <sheet name> <keyword>`.

-- To search across all your sheets for some keyword: `cheat --search <keyword>`
+- To search across all your sheets for some keyword: `cheat --search/-s <keyword>`

 - When you find your desired record and you wanna paste it directly to the app you're using (e.g., Terminal or iTerm2), hit `Enter`.
 This behavior can be changed in the Alfred setting ([#3](https://github.com/wx-Yao/alfred-cheat/issues/2#issuecomment-509689404)).